commonsharp/SurvivalProject-Server/README.md

 * Possible bug - broadcast messages will get sent to other servers as well.
 So someone sending a chat message would send it to people in other servers as well.
 Need to check that.
 * The guild rank of new players in the room is '?' instead of being the true rank.

+# 03/04/2017
+* Didn't notice that different type cards have different fusion costs.
+Changed the costs accordingly.

 # 02/04/2017
 * Finished the instructions on how to install the server.
 * Started working on skills.
 Added a list of skillID to string in the Info directory.